mauriciopoppe/blog/site/content/notes/computer-science/system-design/back-of-the-envelope-calculations.md

   in cloud datacenters bandwidth is capped depending on the instance type, from the [Google Cloud](https://cloud.google.com/compute/docs/network-bandwidth) docs there are different limits for ingress and egress, for simplicity let's assume 10Gbps for both.
+  - C4 and C4A lowest egress is 10Gbps
+  - C4 and C4A highest egress is 100Gbps
 - Writes are 40 times more expensive than reads, therefore architect for scaling writes!

 ## Exercises